Gururaj2006/Lab-Login-Attendance-System/README.md

 ## License

-This project is for educational/lab use.
-Add a formal license file if you plan to publish publicly.
+This project is for educational/lab use only.